ahmedsam007/NanoJet/DOWNLOAD_ENGINE_FIXES.md

 **Files changed:**
 - `ContentView.swift` (line 744): Always passes `allowDuplicate: true` when submitting URLs
-- `IDMMacApp.swift` (line 39): Browser extension downloads now allow duplicates
+- `NanoJetApp.swift` (line 39): Browser extension downloads now allow duplicates
 - `AppViewModel.swift` (line 350): Clipboard downloads now allow duplicates

 Previously, the app would show a "Duplicate Download" warning if you tried to download a URL that was already queued or downloading.
 Now it allows multiple concurrent downloads of the same URL without any warnings.